 Bargains Galore: Home Affordability in Indiana

 Indiana home prices have been edging up slowly, but they remain well below the national average.
-In fact, Indiana's price appreciation has been among the weakest in the nation over the past 25 years, topping only Ohio and Connecticut, according to the Federal Housing Finance Agency.
-As a result, Indiana remains one of the most affordable places in the country to buy a home.
+However, Indiana's price appreciation has heated up recently.
+In the year ended in September 2019, Indiana had the nation's fifth-highest gains in value, according to the Federal Housing Finance Agency.
+Still, Indiana remains one of the most affordable places in the country to buy a home.

-Kokomo is the nation's most affordable city, according to the National Association of Home Builders/Wells Fargo Housing Opportunity Index.
-Fully 98.2 percent of homes sold in Kokomo in the second quarter of 2016 were affordable to a median-income family, according to the index.
-In Indianapolis, where the median home price was $138,000 and median income was $66,700, some 87.5 percent of homes were in reach of a typical family.
+Kokomo is one of the nation's most affordable cities, according to the National Association of Home Builders/Wells Fargo Housing Opportunity Index.
+Fully 93 percent of homes sold in Kokomo in the third quarter of 2019 were affordable to a median-income family, according to the index.
+In Indianapolis, where the median price of houses and condos was $172,000 and median income was $79,900, some 89 percent of homes were in reach of a typical family.
 Indianapolis' economy has been boosted by a diverse job market that includes a deep pool of positions in health care.
-And in Elkhart, 84.4 percent of homes were affordable.
+And in Elkhart, 89 percent of homes were affordable.

 How Indiana Mortgage Rates and Home Prices Affect Monthly Payments